Jorge Polanco Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.86).
+- The Guardians have the ninth-ranked team ERA among all league pitching staffs (3.97).

-- The Guardians allow the fourth-fewest home runs in baseball (146 total, 1.1 per game).
+- Guardians pitchers combine to allow the eighth-fewest home runs in baseball (152 total, 1.1 per game).

-- The righty last appeared for the Los Angeles Angels on Monday, when he threw 5 2/3 innings against the Philadelphia Phillies, allowing five earned runs while giving up four hits.
+- The right-hander last appeared on Wednesday against the Minnesota Twins, when he tossed five innings, allowing two earned runs while giving up four hits.

+- In 22 games this season, the 24-year-old has amassed a 3.03 ERA and 9.0 strikeouts per nine innings, while giving up a batting average of .237 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.